mhmnemati/loopback-acl-extension/sources/README.md

 # loopback-acl-extension

-Creating `User`, `Group`, `Role`, `Permission` models and repositories and crud controllers in any application is a repetitive and futile task.
+Creating `User`, `Role`, `Permission` models and repositories and crud controllers in any application is a repetitive and futile task.

 Using this extension your can bind them to your application using a simple and optional configurations.